Tunji Sowande: Legal career

-Tunji Sowande was called to the Bar in February 1952 and upon completing his pupillage, was informed by his mentor and Master of Chambers, Jeffrey Howard (later Judge Jeffrey Howard) that he had been offered a full Tenancy at the prestigious 3 Kings Bench Walk Chambers.
-His reaction was however that of surprise, since his own ambition was to pursue his musical career on completion of his studies.
-This is to be seen in the context of the fact that Tenancies in prestigious Chambers were not available to Black Barristers – the UK still being subject to the racial and class strictures attendant at the time.
-He initially refused it but subsequently accepted after pressure from his Pupil Master, who would not countenance a Lawyer of his exceptional intellect and ability doing otherwise than taking the opportunity of a career at the Bar.
+Tunji Sowande was called to the Bar in February 1952 and upon completing his pupillage, was informed by his mentor and Master of Chambers, Jeffrey Howard (later Judge Jeffrey Howard) that he had been offered a full tenancy at the prestigious 3 Kings Bench Walk chambers.
+This was unexpected.
+Tenancies in prestigious Chambers were not available to Black Barristers due to a colour bar effectively operating.
+Sowande had aimed to pursue his musical career on completion of his studies and initially refused but subsequently accepted after pressure from his Pupil Master.

-Sowande went on to pursue a career at the Bar, specialising in Criminal Law.
-His only other Black contemporary at the Bar at the time being the Caribbean Barrister Learie Constantine, who was a professional Cricketer but who practised Law as a hobby and who had sued and won compensation from the Imperial Hotel, London in 1944 for barring him "on the grounds of colour".
-Constantine later became Trinidadian High Commissioner to London and indeed the UK's first Black Peer.
+Sowande went on to pursue a career at the Bar, specialising in criminal law.
+His only other Black contemporary at the Bar at the time being the Caribbean barrister Learie Constantine, who was a professional cricketer but practised law and had sued and won compensation from the Imperial Hotel, London in 1944 for barring him "on the grounds of colour".
+Constantine later became Trinidadian High Commissioner to London and the UK's first Black Peer.

-Well respected by colleagues and Benchers, he handled a large number of complex Criminal matters in the course of his career.
+Sowande handled a large number of complex criminal matters in the course of his career.
 He was often at the Central Criminal Court, Quarter Sessions, Chelmsford, St Albans, Hereford, Middlesex and others and was on the county prosecutors list in Essex.

-He rose to the rank of Head of Chambers at 3 Kings Bench Walk after several years in 1968, making him the first Black Head of a major Barrister's Chambers set.
+He rose to the rank of Head of Chambers at 3 Kings Bench Walk after several years in 1968, making him the first Black Head of a major Barrister's Chambers.
 In addition in April 1978, he became the first Black Deputy Circuit Judge (assistant Recorder) sitting initially at Snaresbrook and thereafter at 24 of the crown courts including Croydon, Inner London and Knightsbridge.

-He was appointed a Recorder (Judge) of the Crown Court, from where he retired on or about 1989.
+In 1986 Sowande was recorded as a Bencher of the Inner Temple.
+Sowande was appointed a Recorder (Judge) of the Crown Court, from where he retired on or about 1989.
 This certainly is the authoritative view thus contradicting the Black Lawyers Directory claim that Dr John Roberts was the first Black Judge, since his appointment was only in 1985, whereas Sowande became a Deputy Recorder seven years prior to this.
 Roberts was most certainly the first Black Queen's Counsel, a rank which Sowande had striven for but did not attain before his death.

-Tunji Sowande assisted the careers of several Lawyers from minority backgrounds, including Kim Hollis QC, one of the UK's most popular Asian female Lawyers, who was given her opportunity of Tenancy by Tunji Sowande and indeed mentored her in the early stages of her career.
+Tunji Sowande assisted the careers of several Lawyers from minority backgrounds, including Kim Hollis QC, who was given her opportunity of Tenancy by Tunji Sowande and mentored her in the early stages of her career.